balusreekanth/installfreepbx/README.md

 ### **What is the Solution ? :**

-The solution is either  modifying freepbx installation files or downgrading php version on ubuntu.
+The solution is either  modifying freepbx installation files or downgrading php version on ubuntu.The latter is easy right ? (:

 ### **So what does this script do ? :**